Histopathology Multi-modal Embedding for Pathology Composed Retrieval: Methods

 \textbf{Video-to-Text Retrieval $q^v \to c^t$}: This task is extracted from VideoPath dataset~\cite{vuong2025videopath}.
 The model should retrieve a text diagnostic description with a video query, testing the fusion of spatio-temporal features.

-These novel tasks can directly measure a model's ability to generate a true omni-modal embedding for pathology.
-To ensure comprehensive evaluation, our benchmark also includes simple retrieval and zero-shot tile classification tasks, as shown in Table~\ref{t1}.
-More details including LLM prompts are provided in the supplementary material.
+As shown in Table~\ref{t1}, these tasks can directly measure a model's ability to generate a true multi-modal embedding for pathology.
+Detailed data curation protocols and the exact LLM prompts, which are explicitly engineered to strictly prohibit the generation of new content, ensuring the rewriting process serves solely as a linguistic formatter while absolutely preserving the original medical facts and clinical fidelity, are provided in the supplementary material.